jesseward/musicdiscovery-assist/README.md

+# Current status

+This application is no longer active development.
+This service was refactored and published to Google Action applications using  https://github.com/jesseward/songexplorer .
+The 'musicdiscovery-assist' code will continue to exist here as-is.

 # musicdiscovery-assist

 Google Home assistant for music recommendations, built with Python , Redis &amp; Flask.
 Using Google Home and API.ai